-Investments in subsidiaries are carried at historical cost less accumulated impairment losses, where applicable.
+The Company has investments in subsidiaries and associates which are carried at historical cost less accumulated impairment losses, where applicable.

 The carrying values of investments are reviewed for impairment in periods when events or changes in circumstances indicate the carrying value may not be recoverable.